A solution is prepared by dissolving 20.2 mL of methanol (CH3OH) ... | Channels for Pearson+

 1

 Calculate the mass of methanol using its volume and density.
 Use the formula: mass = volume × density.
-For methanol, this is 20.2 mL × 0.782 g/mL.
+For methanol, the volume is 20.2 mL and the density is 0.782 g/mL.

-Determine the number of moles of methanol.
-Use the formula: moles = mass / molar mass.
-The molar mass of methanol (CH3OH) is approximately 32.04 g/mol.
+Calculate the mass of water using its volume and density.
+Use the formula: mass = volume × density.
+For water, the volume is 100.0 mL and the density is 1.00 g/mL.

-Calculate the total volume of the solution in liters.
-The final volume of the solution is given as 118 mL, which needs to be converted to liters by dividing by 1000.
+Determine the total mass of the solution by adding the mass of methanol and the mass of water.

-Determine the molarity of the methanol solution.
-Molarity (M) is defined as the number of moles of solute (methanol) divided by the volume of the solution in liters.
+Calculate the mass percentage of methanol in the solution using the formula: mass percentage = (mass of methanol / total mass of solution) × 100%.

-Compare the calculated molarity with the given options to identify the correct answer.
+Compare the calculated mass percentage with the given options to identify the correct answer.

 Related Videos